saumyap24/AWS_Cloud_Practitioner_Exam_Notes/management_and_development_tools/management_and_development_tools.md

     ---

     - CDK piplines to quickly setup CI/CD pipelines fro CDK projects
-    - Has testing framework for for Unit and Integration Testing
+    - Has testing framework for Unit and Integration Testing
     - helps to expedite new projects
     - CDK is powered by CoudFormation
-    - Har large library of resuable cloud components called CDK Construct <l> https://constructs.dev </l>
+    - Has large library of resuable cloud components called CDK Construct <l> https://constructs.dev </l>

     <img src="../images/management_and_development/CDK.png" width="60%"/>